bitovi/canui/index.md

 $('#fill').fills('#container');
 {% endhighlight %}

-Resize the container in the following example using the blue square to see how the `#fill` element adjusts its size correctly to fill out the remaining space:
+The following example shows a container that can be resized using the blue square and demonstrates how the `#fill` element adjusts its size correctly to fill out the remaining space:

 <iframe style="width: 100%; height: 370px" src="http://jsfiddle.net/HSWTA/embedded/result,html,js,css" allowfullscreen="allowfullscreen" frameborder="0">JSFiddle</iframe>

 ### resize `$(element).resize()`

-Fills listens to the [resize event](http://jquerypp.com/#resize) to recalculate the fill element dimensions.
+Fills listens to the [jQuery++ resize](http://jquerypp.com/#resize) event to recalculate the fill element dimensions.
 Whenever the container dimensions are changed programmatically `resize` has to be triggered:

 {% highlight javascript %}